lwjohnst86/analyzing-cohorts-course/chapter1.md

 key: ed0789164c
 ```

-For this course we will be using the Framingham Heart Study to learn about the process of analysing cohort datasets.
-These next few exercises are meant to quickly get you familiar with the dataset and thinking about it in terms of the "cohort" setting.
-After the next video exercise, we will get into exploring the dataset using R.
+We will be using the Framingham Heart Study dataset for this course.
+The next
+few exercises will get you more familiar with the dataset and thinking
+more about cohorts.

-First, a bit of background.
-The Framingham study was set up to study what factors or measures might contribute to the risk for cardiovascular disease.
-Participants were recruited from the town of Framingham in the United States and followed over time, with data collected on "risk factors" occurring every few years.
+First, some background.
+The Framingham study was set up to study what might
+might influence the risk of cardiovascular disease (CVD).
+People from
+Framingham, USA were recruited and followed over time.
+Data was collected on
+"risk factors" and CVD every few years.

-What feature makes Framingham a cohort?
+What makes Framingham a cohort?
+The `framingham` dataset is loaded for you to

-If it helps, you can explore the `framingham` dataset in the console.
-The dataset has not yet been fully tidied, which we will get to more in Chapter 2.
+explore.
+The dataset has yet to be fully tidied, which we will do more in
+Chapter 2.

 `@instructions`

-- It studies a disease (cardiovascular disease).
+- It studies a disease (CVD).
-- Participants all came from the town of Framingham.
+- Participants all came from the town of Framingham, USA.
 - Participants were followed over time.
 - Participants had "risk factors" measured.